lkesteloot/unsong/unsong.md

 “Tell me the dream,” Ngo repeated.

 I looked awkward and abashed, and it had nothing to do with acting.
-“It was…all these weird images in succession.
+“It was... all these weird images in succession.
 This is going to sound so stupid.
 I don’t even know why I remember them so clearly.”

 Ngo didn’t even say anything.
 Just stared at me with those eyes, as if to tell me I wasn’t getting off the hook.

-“It all started with…with…it started with a dog having sex with a tree.”
+“It all started with... with... it started with a dog having sex with a tree.”

 Ngo blinked, but said nothing.